hoffm386/dsc-visualizations-section-intro-staff/README.md

 In this lesson, you'll get a more thorough overview of data visualization, Python's libraries, and how to create successful visualizations.

+This section takes for granted having gone through the **Data Visualization** lab in the Python section well enough that you're familiar with how to create graphs in Matplotlib and alter their attributes, such as labels for axes.

+If you need to do so, go back over that lesson again!

 ## Data Visualization